-Vitesse has engaged Jefferies LLC, an affiliate of Jefferies, as a financial advisor with respect to the Spin-Off.
-Jefferies LLC will provide Vitesse with financial and/or capital markets advice and assistance in connection with the Spin-Off, in exchange for a fee of \$3.0 million and reimbursement of the reasonable out-of-pocket expenses, including the reasonable fees and expenses of the outside counsel of Jefferies LLC, ancillary expenses and the fees and expenses of any other independent experts retained by Jefferies LLC with Vitesse's consent, but not to exceed \$50,000.
-Vitesse has agreed to indemnify Jefferies LLC and its affiliates and representatives against certain liabilities arising out of or in connection with Jefferies LLC's services, or to contribute to payments such persons may be required to make in respect thereof.
+Vitesse engaged Jefferies LLC, an affiliate of Jefferies, as a financial advisor with respect to the Spin-Off.
+Jefferies LLC provided Vitesse with financial and/or capital markets advice and assistance in connection with the Spin-Off, in exchange for a fee of \$3.0 million and reimbursement of the reasonable out-of-pocket expenses, including the reasonable fees and expenses of the outside counsel of Jefferies LLC, ancillary expenses and the fees and expenses of any other independent experts retained by Jefferies LLC with Vitesse's consent, but not to exceed \$50,000.
+Vitesse agreed to indemnify Jefferies LLC and its affiliates and representatives against certain liabilities arising out of or in connection with Jefferies LLC's services, or to contribute to payments such persons may be required to make in respect thereof.

-Brian Friedman, who will be a member of our Board upon the completion of the Spin-Off, is an indirect limited partner of Jefferies Capital Partners and the President of Jefferies.
-As a result of the transfer of Vitesse Oil to Vitesse and the series of distributions contemplated by the Pre-Spin-Off Transactions, Mr. Friedman will hold approximately 0.9% of the issued and outstanding common stock of Vitesse immediately prior to the Distribution, and will hold approximately 1.8% of the issued and outstanding common stock of Vitesse immediately following the Distribution.
-In addition, as a result of the adjustment of Mr. Friedman's outstanding Jefferies compensatory equity awards upon the effectiveness of the Distribution, he will receive Vitesse stock options, Vitesse restricted stock units and Vitesse performance stock units that, assuming full exercise of the stock options (including portions that will not be immediately exercisable) and the settlement of all restricted stock units and performance stock units (the latter at the target level based on Jefferies performance), would represent an additional 3.4% of the issued and outstanding common stock of Vitesse.
-The intrinsic value of the Vitesse equity awards to be granted as an adjustment to Mr. Friedman's Jefferies equity awards at the effective time of the Distribution cannot currently be determined, but is estimated to be approximately \$16.3 million as of December 16, 2022.
-However, all compensation expense relating to the adjustment to Jefferies equity awards is borne by Jefferies and not by Vitesse.
+Brian Friedman, a member of our Board, is an indirect limited partner of Jefferies Capital Partners and the President of Jefferies.
+Mr. Friedman beneficially owns approximately 3.3% of the issued and outstanding common stock of Vitesse as a result of the Spin-Off.
+In addition, as a result of the adjustment of Mr. Friedman's outstanding Jefferies compensatory equity awards, he received Vitesse stock options, Vitesse restricted stock units and Vitesse performance stock units that, assuming full exercise of the stock options (including portions that are not currently exercisable) and the settlement of all restricted stock units and performance stock units (the latter at the target level based on Jefferies performance).
+The equity awards currently represent an additional 1.6% of the issued and outstanding common stock of Vitesse.
+The intrinsic value of the Vitesse equity awards granted as an adjustment to Mr. Friedman's Jefferies equity awards at the effective time of the Distribution was approximately \$12.4 million as of January 13, 2023.
+However, all compensation expense relating to the adjustment to Jefferies equity awards by issuance of Vitesse equity awards was borne by Jefferies and not by Vitesse.

-Bob Gerrity, who is a member of our Board and our Chief Executive Officer, and Brian Cree, who is our President and Chief Operating Officer, collectively hold 100% of the equity interests in 3B Energy.
-Pursuant to the Pre-Spin-Off Transactions, 3B Energy will transfer all of its Vitesse Energy equity interests to Vitesse Energy Finance as repayment for prior loans from Vitesse Energy Finance to 3B Energy.
+Bob Gerrity, who is our Chairman and our Chief Executive Officer, and Brian Cree, who is our President, collectively held 100% of the equity interests in 3B Energy.
+Pursuant to the Pre-Spin-Off Transactions, 3B Energy transferred all of its Vitesse Energy equity interests to Vitesse Energy Finance as repayment for prior loans from Vitesse Energy Finance to 3B Energy.
 As of December 1, 2022, the outstanding principal amount of such prior loans was \$11,370,926 (\$20,111,012 with accrued interest).
 In addition, each of Messrs.
-Gerrity and Cree will transfer each of their Vitesse Energy MIUs to Vitesse Energy Finance as repayment for prior loans from Vitesse Energy Finance to each of Messrs.
+Gerrity and Cree transferred their Vitesse Energy MIUs to Vitesse Energy Finance as repayment for prior loans from Vitesse Energy Finance to each of Messrs.
 Gerrity and Cree.
 As of December 1, 2022, the outstanding principal amounts of such prior loans were \$6,666,667 and \$3,333,333, respectively (\$6,850,000 and \$3,425,000, respectively, with accrued interest).
+All such loans were deemed repaid in full in connection with the Spin-Off.

 Mr. Gerrity holds 100% of the equity interests of Gerrity Bakken.
-As a result of the Pre-Spin-Off Transactions, Mr. Gerrity will hold less than 1% of the issued and outstanding common stock of Vitesse immediately prior to and immediately following the Distribution.
+As a result of the Pre-Spin-Off Transactions, Mr. Gerrity held less than 1% of the issued and outstanding common stock of Vitesse immediately prior to and immediately following the Distribution.

-David Macosko, our Chief Financial Officer, holds an aggregate of 50,000 Vitesse Energy MIUs.
-As a result of the transfer of Vitesse Energy to Vitesse and the series of distributions contemplated by the Pre-Spin-Off Transactions, Mr. Macosko will hold less than 1% of the issued and outstanding common stock of Vitesse immediately prior to the Distribution.
+David Macosko, our Chief Financial Officer, held an aggregate of 50,000 Vitesse Energy MIUs.
+As a result of the transfer of Vitesse Energy to Vitesse and the series of distributions in the Pre-Spin-Off Transactions, Mr. Macosko held less than 1% of the issued and outstanding common stock of Vitesse immediately prior to the Distribution.